YakindanEgitim/mbfuzzer/README.md

 ## Usage
 * MBFuzzer requires proxy address & port number in starting.
 * By default, it is running on address 127.0.0.1 & port 8080.
-* Running command under test file of MBFuzzer Project:
+* Running command of MBFuzzer Project:

        `ruby mbfuzzer.rb [address] [port]`